Create ribbon charts in Power BI

-Since the dataset contains data for only one year, we removed the Year field from the Axis well.
+Since the dataset contains data for only one year, we removed the Year and Quarter field from the Axis well.

-The ribbon chart shows rank for every-other month.
+The ribbon chart shows rank for every month.
 Notice how rank changes across time.
-For example, the Home category moves from third to fourth and back to third again.
-The Juniors category moves from third to fifth in July.
+For example, the Home category moves from second to fifth from February to March.